Blog

 A heat pump is an air conditioner that can run backward.
 In heating mode it:

 Because it moves heat instead of making it from scratch, a heat pump can deliver two to three units of heat for every unit of electricity it draws, even in cold weather when designed for that climate.
-Studies and field data from the U.S. Department of Energy and others report heating efficiencies in that range for air source heat pumps, with cold climate models maintaining strong performance at lower temperatures and holding usable capacity near 5°F instead of falling off a cliff.
+Studies and field data from the U.S. Department of Energy and others report heating efficiencies in that range for air source heat pumps, with cold climate models holding usable capacity near 5°F instead of falling off a cliff.

 You will see this expressed as a coefficient of performance, or COP:

 Higher COP in winter means more heat per dollar of electricity.
-Real-life seasonal COP in cold and mixed climates often averages between roughly 1.7 and 3.0 once you account for defrost cycles and temperature swings.
+Real-life seasonal COP in cold and mixed climates often lands around 2.2 to 2.8 once you account for defrost cycles and temperature swings, with milder climates running higher and the coldest stretches dragging it lower.

 How a gas furnace heats in winter